trinitywayfinders/WayFinder/Documentation/Coding_Standards/README.md

 3. Fast.
 4. Independent.
 5. Repeatable.
+6. The Unit Tests should not have dependencies of network or static assets.

 ## Code smells
 1. Rigidity.
 The software is difficult to change.
 A small change causes a cascade of subsequent changes.